MrCNeale/mrcneale.github.io/_posts/2019-08-12-AZ-103-Exam-Experience-and-Study-Advice.md

 As usual I used Scott Duffy's Udemy Course as my main prep. [https://www.udemy.com/70533-azure/](https://www.udemy.com/70533-azure/)
 "Wait a minute Chris, you've pasted the wrong link".
 No I thought something similar.
 I logged in to Udemy to buy Scott's AZ-103 course only to find it said "you have already bought this course".
 Then I realised that Scott had updated the content for the AZ-103 exam.
 So It saved me another £13.
 If you didn't buy 70-533 I'd still recommend Scott's courses, they are great to fill in the gaps

+As the questions were soooo similar to 70-533 it felt like some I had seen before.
+However when 70-533 was out it may have not been possible to simply say "I'll have the default size of resource X" and be able to meet the requirements.
+But as Cloud is always moving on, now it was definitley possible to answer some of the "same" questions without having to do additional work.
+I do wonder how Microsoft manage the portal constantly updating with new VM sizes, disk iops, network speeds and still keep questions static.
+So hopefully they have that in hand.

 <H2>Objectives and Changes</H2>
 The list of objectives and split can be found here
 [https://www.microsoft.com/en-us/learning/exam-az-103.aspx](https://www.microsoft.com/en-us/learning/exam-az-103.aspx)